zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

-The corresponding expression of the time-averaged Poynting vector (c.f.
-Equation 2.24) is
+The corresponding expression of the time-averaged Poynting vector (cf. Equation 2.24) is

 $$ \tag{4.14}
 \begin{aligned}